Whats the news today-

 Getting Access To Your Belongings

-If one spouse is no longer sharing living space with another person and that person is making such threats, it’s to set up a specific date and time to get access to the person’s items.
+If one spouse is no longer sharing living space with another person and that person is making such threats, it’s best to set up a specific date and time to get access to the person’s items.
 Such threats may be part of a larger problem and may even involve problems such as possible physical and emotions threats.
-In that case, it is to communicate to the spouse in advance via legal means such as speaking with their attorney.
+In that case, it is best to communicate to the spouse in advance via legal means such as speaking with their attorney.
 The attorney can let them know the spouse is planning to visit the home and get their personal items away safely.
 Keep in mind that what is considers yours may depend on several factors.
 If it is yours alone such as by inheritance then you have the unqualified right to remove it.
 A judge may rule that an item belongs to you jointly.
 In that case, if the spouse concedes it is yours, you can get it.

-It’s to go the place with another person if possible.
+It’s best to go the place with another person if possible.
 A lawyer is ideal.
 If not, then bring along a friend who is familiar to the spouse and likely to be seen as non-threatening.
 If the spouse has changed the locks or will not let you in, this should be noted as soon as possible.
 A spouse who damages your property or does not let you retrieve it at the agreed upon time can be held liable for damages